The Nootka Trail now ranks as my favourite coastal trail in BC. It stretches for…

 Unless you visit early in the morning or late in the day, you will be sharing the Edith Cavell trail with lots of people and the occasional marmot.
 But in my opinion, this is a must do hike for the fantastic views from different angles of the Angel Glacier tumbling down the north face of Mt.
 Edith Cavell.

 Some of the views include the iceberg laden pond below the glacier.
 Include the side trip on the Path of the Glacier trail but then retrace your tracks and do the Cavell Meadows Trail as a 6.1 to 7.9 km loop.
 The length varies depending on whether you add in side trails to viewpoints.

 The trail is steep in places but switchbacks make it manageable.
 In July the meadows start to fill with glacier lilies and globeflowers.
 Bring a picnic and park yourself at one of the viewpoints.
 Fill your soul with the views.

 Getting to the Edith Cavell Meadows trailhead

 From the Icefields Parkway, turn west onto Highway 93A, the road that takes you past Athabasca Falls.
 (Definitely worth a visit too.)
-The turnoff is 7.2 kilometres south of Jasper.
+The turnoff is 7.2 km south of Jasper.

-Stay on this road for 12.5 kilometres until you reach Mount Edith Cavell Road.
+Stay on this road for 12.5 km until you reach Mount Edith Cavell Road.
 Follow it as it winds for 27 km up to the parking lot, located shortly after passing the Tonquin Valley Trailhead.
 Cross your fingers you don’t have to follow some slow poke on the way up or down.

 3 other hikes on the Icefields Parkway I’d recommend

 Three other hikes I’ve done off the Icefields Parkway I’d highly recommend include the hike to Nigel Pass, the hike to the ridge above Helen Lake and the Sunset Pass hike.

 If you want a backpacking trip I’d suggest the one to Fish Lakes via North Molar Pass but book it in April as soon as reservations open.

 Where to stay on the Icefields Parkway